Managing Festive Annual Leave

 There are numerous challenges to overcome when managing annual leave over the Christmas and New Year period, especially if your annual leave year runs from January to December.

-Christmas often means an unprecedented number of annual leave requests, so we’ve devised some helpful guidance to help you prepare for the festive season.
+Christmas often means an unprecedented number of annual leave requests, so we’ve devised some helpful guidance to assist you in preparing for the festive season.

 Managing annual leave